sais0202/reards-calculator/README.md

 We have used Spring JPA for the implementation.

-And My SQL as our database.
+And we have used My SQL as our database.